Melbourne Trust Law Firm for Planning and Disputes

 Trust contests, challenging the legal effectiveness of a trust, typically focus on the circumstances under which the trust was created.
 A person must be able to mentally understand what they are doing when the trust is valid.
 If the trust, or specific terms of the trust agreement, results from undue influence on the person making the trust, it is invalid under state law.
 A trust is also subject to challenge if it resulted from fraud or mistake or if the trust has been effectively revoked.

-A Melbourne trust litigation lawyer at our firm can help you create a trust and ensure you meet all of the legal requirements.
+A Melbourne trust administration lawyer at our firm can help you create a trust and ensure you meet all of the legal requirements.
 We also assist clients considering challenging a trust or who are already locked in a trust dispute.
 Our lawyers can explain your rights and weigh your options.

 Lacey Lyons Rezanka is a full-service Florida estate planning and probate law firm, helping clients in Melbourne and across the state prepare for the future.
 We combine decades of experience helping people protect their assets and decide how their property will be distributed in the event of their death.